Where does your PPE come from? A lack of transparency is hurting Americans

 Other countries with ample PPE, such as South Korea and New Zealand, have reported few deaths in nursing homes.
 The shortage of PPE in the United States has gone on for months and is expected to exacerbate in a second wave of COVID-19 pandemic, due to structural issues in the U.S. medical supply chain.

-As an operations management scholar whose research has touched upon health care supply chains, I have been intrigued by the dire shortage of PPE.
+As an operations management scholar whose research has touched upon healthcare supply chains, I have been intrigued by the dire shortage of PPE.
 I set out to study how to make the U.S. medical supply chain more resilient and agile in a future pandemic.
 In my opinion, those involved in the medical supply chain have a lot to learn from perhaps a surprising place, the fashion industry.

 A lack of transparency